Mohammed2023-224/Auto-API-2025/README.md

 ### First project (https://play1.automationcamp.ir/)

-Automated all functions on the site focusing most on selenium commands not the design
+Automated all functions on the site, focusing most on selenium commands, not the design

 #### What can be improved:

 - Design: Used a lot of static parameters and spaghetti code

-#### knowlege gained
+#### Knowledge gained

-- How to interact with native browser text, with java script executor and pseudo elements
+- How to interact with native browser text, java script executor and pseudo elements